mbergr/mbergr/README.md

 Therefore I started uploading projects on my Github page to use it as a portfolio in order to, hopefully, **stand out** in the job market.

-I'm currently learning about data analysis/science/engineering by doing Datacamp and Kaggle projects and I aspire to work in one of those fields.
+I'm currently learning about data analysis/science/engineering by doing Datacamp and Kaggle projects and I aspire to work in a data related position.

 If you want to reach me, write me an email at mathias.berg.1992@gmail.com